-I offer here a humble translation of the transcendental closing track of Lena Platonos’ iconic album ‘Gallop‘.
-I do this to honor the feat of storytelling that many of the pieces on the album represent, as well as the fact she employs imagery which featured in the guided meditation that concluded my very first yoga practice, occurring some eight years ago in Thessaloniki, Greece.
+I offer here a humble translation of the closing track of Lena Platonos’ iconic album ‘Galop‘.
+I do this to honour the feat of storytelling that many of the pieces on the album represent.

 just as a little air lifted,

 At least that’s what they all said.

 from the excessive heat.

 and choosing different answers.